maumaps/make-profiler/docs/terminology.md

 `dependencies` are the direct prerequisites of a target listed after the colon.
 They are returned by `parser.get_dependencies_influences` as a mapping of target name to a pair of lists.
 The first list contains normal dependencies; the second list contains order-only dependencies.

 ## Order-only dependencies
 Order-only dependencies are written after `|` in a Makefile rule.
 They enforce build order but do not trigger a rebuild when their timestamps change.
 They are collected separately in the returned `order_only` set and displayed in a dedicated cluster in the generated graph.
+The linter reports a violation when a target lists an existing directory as a normal dependency, because directories should only establish ordering guarantees and belong after the `|`.

 ## Influences
 `influences` is a mapping from a dependency to all targets that directly depend on it.
 If `B` depends on `A`, then `A` influences `B`.
 This structure is used for traversing the dependency graph in the forward direction.